The Guardian: Clark County

-Guardian America and Guardian US
+International editions

 In 2007, the paper launched Guardian America, an attempt to capitalise on its large online readership in the United States, which at the time stood at more than 5.9 million.
 The company hired former American Prospect editor, New York magazine columnist and New York Review of Books writer Michael Tomasky to head the project and hire a staff of American reporters and web editors.
 The site featured news from The Guardian that was relevant to an American audience: coverage of US news and the Middle East, for example.

 Tomasky stepped down from his position as editor of Guardian America in February 2009, ceding editing and planning duties to other US and London staff.
 He retained his position as a columnist and blogger, taking the title editor-at-large.

 In October 2009, the company abandoned the Guardian America homepage, instead directing users to a US news index page on the main Guardian website.
 The following month, the company laid off six American employees, including a reporter, a multimedia producer and four web editors.
 The move came as Guardian News and Media opted to reconsider its US strategy amid a huge effort to cut costs across the company.
 In subsequent years, however, The Guardian has hired various commentators on US affairs including Ana Marie Cox, Michael Wolff, Naomi Wolf, Glenn Greenwald and George W. Bush's former speechwriter Josh Treviño.
 Treviño's first blog post was an apology for a controversial tweet posted in June 2011 over the second Gaza flotilla, the controversy which had been revived by the appointment.

 Guardian US launched in September 2011, led by editor-in-chief Janine Gibson, which replaced the previous Guardian America service.
 After a period during which Katharine Viner served as the US editor-in-chief before taking charge of Guardian News and Media as a whole, Viner's former deputy, Lee Glendinning, was appointed to succeed her as head of the American operation at the beginning of June 2015.

+The Guardian later launched Australian and "International" digital editions in 2013 and 2015 respectively.
+In September 2023, a European digital edition was launched, part of the newspaper's efforts to be "even more European in its perspective, not less" after Brexit.
+Ten journalists and four columnists were initially hired for the edition.
+After a year, European readership increased 15%, with Ireland, Germany, France, Spain, and the Netherlands providing the editions biggest audiences.